-We use the daily NAO time series from NOAA (downloaded from ftp://ftp.cpc.ncep.noaa.gov/cwlinks/norm.daily.nao.index. b500101.current.ascii), which is calculated using geopotential height at 500 hPa and covers the whole North Atlantic basin north of 20°N (green box in Figure 1).
+We use the daily NAO time series from NOAA (downloaded from ftp://ftp.cpc.ncep.noaa.gov/cwlinks/norm.daily. nao.index.b500101.current.ascii, last access: 14 May 2020), which is calculated using geopotential height at 500 hPa and covers the whole North Atlantic basin north of 20° N (green box in Fig. 1).
 A day is classified as a positive (negative) NAO day if its NAO value is above 0.5 (below -0.5) of the wintertime NAO standard deviation.
-The remaining days, about 35 days per winter (Table 1), are considered neutral NAO days.
+The remaining days, about 35 d per winter (Table 1), are considered neutral NAO days.

-65 2.1.2 Blocking
+2.1.2 Blocking

-Blocking events are identified on 6-hourly data following the criteria from Scherrer et al. (2006), which define a block as a reversal in the meridional gradient of the geopotential height at 500 hPa in a 30° latitudinal band that lasts for at least 5 days.
-Climatologically in the North Atlantic there are three main regions affected by blocking (shading in Figure 1), one over Greenland, one over northern Europe/Scandinavia, and one offshore of the Iberian Peninsula.
-Note that the enhanced frequency at 30°N is an artefact of the detection method (see discussion in Davini et al., 2014).
-We define three boxes to capture these three regions: Greenland (65-25°W, 60-75°N, GB, orange box in Figure 1), Scandinavia (15°W-25°E, 50-65°N, SBL, red box) and offshore of the Iberian Peninsula (30°W-0°, 40-50°N, named as in Davini et al. (2014) Iberian wave breaking (IWB), blue box).
+Blocking events are identified on 6-hourly data following the criteria from Scherrer et al. (2006), which define a block as a reversal in the meridional gradient of the geopotential height at 500 hPa in a 30° latitudinal band that lasts for at least 5 d.
+Climatologically in the North Atlantic there are three main regions affected by blocking (shading in Fig. 1): one over Greenland, one over northern Europe/Scandinavia, and one offshore of the Iberian Peninsula.
+Note that the enhanced frequency at 30° N is an artefact of the detection method (see discussion in Davini et al., 2014).
+We define three boxes to capture these three regions: Greenland (65-25° W, 60-75° N,